 - Allow employees to develop and learn

-An effective system is no replacement for good managers who know how to communicate goals and performance.
+Finally, it is important to realize that an effective PMS is no replacement for good managers who know how to communicate goals and performance.
 A good system however, with the right tools set in place, will help good managers make the most of their employees and help drive employees’ business results instead of just keeping employees’ busy.